 Next, we have the undies!
 First, the Maya Low Waist Undies.
 They are low-cut, provide moderate coverage, and have minimal elastic.
 Originally, I ordered these as a pair of undies for days when I want to be as comfortable as possible (girls, you know what I'm talking abouttttt) but they quickly found their way into my wear-for-any-occasion collection.
 The second style of undies that I got was the Eva G-String, which is actually more like a regular thong than an itty-bitty g-string.
 The Eva undie is designed to rest below or above your hips, giving you the option to have it low or high-rise.
 Now, I don't know about everyone else, but finding a thong that is actually comfortable can be challenging, so that's why I was SO happy to find out that this one is perfect!
 Halfway through my first day wearing them, I found myself ready to purchase more because of how comfortable they are.

 So, the final conclusion: you need some Hara the Label intimates in your life.
 We all do.

 If you are ready to buy some really soft bras and undies (or their clothing!!!) and feel good about doing it, check out Hara the Label.
 Honestly, think about all the positives of buying from Hara: more comfortability for you, designed for sensitive skin (shouldn't all intimates be meant for sensitive areas??), and better for the environment.

-If you buy anything from Hara the Label, let me know how much you love it in the comments!
+If you buy anything from Hara the Label, let me know how much you love it!